0atman/noboilerplate/scripts/38-autism.md

 notes:
 - some people are better than other people?
-- That is an extrodinary claim, without extrodinary evidence to back it up
+- That is an extrodinary claim, without the extrodinary evidence needed to back it up

 ---